 Employment Agreements.
-Each of our named executive officers had a written compensatory contract with the Company during 2017.
+Each of our named executive officers had a written compensatory contract with the Company during 2018.
 In November 2017, we entered into an employment agreement with Mr. Burnett.
-In September 2014, we entered into an employment agreement with Mr. Grillo.
-In November 2014, we entered into a written compensatory contract with Ms. Maners.
+In March 2015, we entered into a written compensatory contract with Mr. Hurwitz.
 In June 2012, we entered into an employment agreement with Mr. Piferi.
 Under each of the compensatory contracts, the employment of the named executive officer may be terminated by either party upon written notice to the other party.

 Salary.
-Under their respective compensatory contracts, the base salaries of our named executive officers, as of December 31, 2017, were as follows:
+Under their respective compensatory contracts, the base salaries of our named executive officers, as of December 31, 2018, were as follows:

-Named Executive Officer Title Base Salary (1) Joseph M. Burnett Chief Executive Officer and President \$360,000 Francis P. Grillo (2) Chief Executive Officer and President \$350,000 Wendelin C. Maners (3) Vice President, Sales and Marketing \$230,000 Peter G. Piferi Chief Operating Officer \$250,000
+Named Executive Officer Title Base Salary (1) Joseph M. Burnett Chief Executive Officer and President \$360,000 Harold A. Hurwitz Chief Financial Officer \$230,000 Peter G. Piferi Chief Operating Officer \$250,000

-(1) Each named executive officer's salary is subject to adjustment at the discretion of the compensation committee, subject to certain limitations.
+(1) Each named executive officer's salary is subject to adjustment at the discretion of the Compensation Committee, subject to certain limitations.